charlieroberts/interface.server.2/src/ApplicationManager.js.md

 ApplicationManager
 ==================
-The *ApplicationManager* object handles the creation of *applications*, which are essentially collections of *mappings* between input and output *IO* objects along with destinations defining where the application receives input messages.
+The *ApplicationManager* object handles the creation of *applications*, which are essentially collections of *mappings* between input and output *IO* objects along with receivers defining where the application receives input messages.

     !function() {